martindale/toshi/README.md

 #### Running your own copy in production

-To run Toshi on Heroku:
+Toshi can be installed on Heroku in just a few minutes:

     $ git clone https://github.com/coinbase/toshi.git
     $ cd toshi